 We love coding!
-We are an independent company founded by a Woolwich NJ resident that has a passion to teach children how to code.
+We are an independent company founded by a Woolwich NJ resident with a passion to teach children how to code.
 We create our own courses with a goal of providing a glimpse into the computing field.
 Not only to we teach coding, we demonstrate “real world” applications of technology and do so in an environment that is ripe with learning opportunity and fun.
 Our objective is simple - we want to show the hidden educational value of making technology (read more).

 What's in a name? - check out this post for details.